aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/final-project-wind-typography/index.md

 ![](wind-direction.png)

 ![](kakaotalk_photo_2024-12-05-12-55-19-002.jpeg)

-Sent the data via Arduino to Adafruit IO where I could view and export the data as CSVs (feat. frozen hands in Alepa gloves)
+Sent the data via Arduino to Adafruit IO where I could view and export the data as CSVs (feat.
+Alepa gloves)

 ![](p5js-1202-mix.png)